 If the number consists of both odd and even digits, then print mixed number.

-If the input number was not legal (e.g., greater than or equal to 100, negative, zero), then print ERROR.
+If the input number was not legal (e.g., greater than or equal to 100, negative, zero), then print ERROR and end the program.

 Sample program runs: